InternetUser123823/Alzheimer-s-CNN-MRI-Imaging-Classification/Logbook.md

 ### Changes

 * Implemented a program called `create_split.py` which independently and randomly splits the MRI images into either the test or training set.
+*
+> **Note:** Macro F1 scores were used to give equal importance to each class, as the extreme class imbalance would cause the majority NonDemented class to have a disproportionately large influence on the overall score if weighted F1 were used.
+>
 > **Note:** To see detailed results of the independent split originating from seed 42, see the last CNN version.

 ### Seed 42